ZL-Audio/ZLSplitter/README.md

 2. Populate all submodules by running `git submodule update --init` in your repository directory.

 3. Follow the [JUCE CMake API](https://github.com/juce-framework/JUCE/blob/master/docs/CMake%20API.md) to build the source.

+For more details, please refer to the corresponding [Github action workflows](.github/workflows/cmake_release.yml).

 ## License